olaroos/deepnetnotes/basics.md

 learns dependencies that are 80% longer than RNNs and 450% longer than vanilla-transformers.

+#### RNN: training nomenclature:

+- **Teacher Forcing:**  feeding the ground-truth (yt, yt+1, ...)to the model during sequential training.
+- **Free Running:** 	feeding the output to the model sequentially.
+- **Professor Forcing:**  using a GAN-discriminator to force hidden-states from teacher-forcing and free-running to be close to each other.

 #### NLP: Natural Language Processing

 NLP generally requires multiple steps of pretraining the input- and output-data.